5-Day Silent Mindfulness Retreat

-All of us have an innate capacity to experience well-being, resilience, and unconditional care and kindness.
-In order to enhance this capacity, we will directly explore the power of mindfulness meditation and related practices including yoga, slow walking, mindful eating, and loving-kindness practice.
-The retreat emphasizes the direct experience of mind and heart in a silent and supportive atmosphere.
+All of us have an innate capacity to experience well-being, resilience, and unconditional kindness.
+In order to enhance this capacity, we will directly explore the power of mind and heart in a silent and supportive atmosphere.

-This secular, accessible retreat will be offered in the tradition of Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction as taught through the Center for Mindfulness at University of Massachusetts Medical School and in many places around the world.
-It will include guided meditation instruction and talks by the retreat leader and an opportunity to discuss your practice in small group audiences.
+This secular retreat will be offered in the tradition of Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction as taught through the Center for Mindfulness at University of Massachusetts Medical School and in many places around the world.
+It will include guided meditation instruction, talks, periods of sitting and walking meditation, mindful yoga, and an opportunity to discuss your practice in small group audiences.
 It can be a profound and strengthening opportunity to meet oneself in this kind of supported, extended, compassionate silent retreat setting.